-Firstly, foods fried using a low fat fryer have lower oil content, which is, of course, healthier and has earned the fryer the name, Health Fryer.
-Unlike deep fryers which you would have to fill up with oil, almost to the brim, air fryers require a little to none.
+Firstly, foods fried using a low-fat fryer have lower oil content, which is healthier and has earned the fryer the name, Health Fryer.
+Unlike deep fryers that you would have to fill up with oil, air fryers require a little to none almost to the brim.
 I cook zucchini with nothing – no oil, no salt, just air.
 And it’s scrumptious!
 And as you can imagine, this also makes clean-ups much easier.

-Last but not the least, air fryers are known for frying but they can handle actually much more than that.
+Last but not least, air fryers are known for frying, but they can actually handle much more than that.
 They can also be used for grilling, baking, and roasting.

 There are also some disadvantages to using a low fat fryer, though they are not too many:

 Secondly, you also have to have a spacious kitchen to accommodate a hot air fryer.
-Depending on the type and the brand, air fryers can tend to be big and bulky.
+Depending on the type and the brand, air fryers can be big and bulky.
 We use ours several times a day, so it gets a prominent spot on our counter.
-It replaces the toaster oven and microwave so there’s that.
+It replaces the toaster oven and microwave, so there’s that.

 What can I cook with an air fryer?

 You wouldn’t want to spend so much on something that can do so little.
-To maximize it, we have gathered a few recipes that you can do using your new appliance.
+We have gathered a few recipes that you can do using your new appliance to maximize it.
 The good news is that we have even tweaked these recipes to suit your gallbladder diet needs.